 The three-story Bartholdi Museum (Musee Bartholdi) includes models and sketches of the artist’s major works such as the Statue of Liberty and the Lion of Belfort as well as works like the Schwendi Fountain, which can be seen at Place de l’Ancienne Douane.

 Alsace has been famous for its white wines for hundreds of years.
 Alsatian wines are named for their grape varietals—unlike wines in Provence, which are usually named for villages, or wines in Bordeaux, which are named after châteaux.
 You’ll find Riesling, Gewürztraminer, Pinot Gris, and Muscat alongside the local sparkling wine called Crémant d’Alsace.

 In the summer, there are often wine tastings, or you can stop at one of the wineries conveniently located in the center of town.
 We had the chance to visit Domaine Karcher, a family-run vineyard that has made wines in Alsace for over 60 years.
 Their 10 hectares of vines are 20 minutes away by tractor (they really do travel that way), but the wine-making and aging happens in Colmar.

 During our 45-minute-long tasting, we saw the barrel aging cellar and tried three wines—the crémant, a pinot gris, and a late harvest gewürztraminer.
-Cremant K Brut (like the cremant I recently tried in Luxembourg), is produced using the same process as Champagne and is aged for 18-24 months.
+Crémant K Brut (like the crémant I recently tried in Luxembourg), is produced using the same process as Champagne and is aged for 18-24 months.
 The medium-dry pinot gris was easy drinking.
 The late harvest gewürztraminer—all harvested by hand—was sweet, fruity, and a delicious compliment to the drier wines.
 If you have a little spare time, it’s worth it to do a proper tasting.